dansmyers/Example-AI-Assignment/README.md

 Here are some other tips:

 - "Make it better" is surprisingly useful for improving a draft.
-It prompts the model to self-evaluate and improve the draft.
+It prompts the model to self-evaluate and reflect on the draft content.
+A couple of rounds of this will often make a more elaborate and detailed (but maybe overhyped) draft that you can then smooth out and return to a neutral tone.

 - If the style seems too "default AI", give it a specific persona to use when writing.